Reprinted with permission from THE LONGREACH LEADER

 Erected by Spantech, a family company based on the Gold Coast, this is the fourth project using this particular design.

 Director Rick Lucas said each section of roof was 55.4 metres long, and roll-formed on site from five tonne coils of 1mm sheet metal.
-Holes are punched into the metal where necessary as part of
+Holes are punched into the metal where necessary as part of the process.

 The company has three roofing profiles: the 300 series can have a 30 metre span as an arch or seven metre flat roof in 1mm flat steel.
 The larger 370 series uses 1.2mm metal and can have a 40 metre arch or nine metre flat roof.